Find Affordable College Courses

 17 Yearly Graduations

 The 16th most popular school in the country for agricultural teacher education majors who are seeking their bachelor's degree is North Carolina State University.
 Each year, around 36,000 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $6,535 per year, while in-state graduate students, on average, pay $9,095 per year.
-For the 2020-2021 academic year, 17 bachelor's degrees were handed out to agricultural teacher education majors at NC State.
+The average in-state tuition for full-time undergraduates is $6,535 per year, while in-state graduate students, on average, pay $9,459 per year.
+During the most recent year for which we have data, 17 people received their bachelor's degree in agricultural teacher education from NC State.
+Of these students, 92% were women and 38% were members of underrepresented racial-ethnic groups.

 #19